Eigenbahn/focus-or-launch/README.md

 In should be in the form `"program", "Program"`.

-You should then use the value `program.Program` as the argument for `focus-or-open-program`.
+You should then use the value `program.Program` as the argument for `focus-or-launch`.

 ## Examples

 #### Emacs

-    $ focus-or-open-program --app-class emacs.Emacs --app-launch-command 'emacsclient -c -a ""'
+    $ focus-or-launch --app-class emacs.Emacs --app-launch-command 'emacsclient -c -a ""'

 To declare a shortcut in GNOME 3, go to `Settings` > `Keyboard Shortcuts`, all the way down and click on the `+` to add a custom shortcut.